 If you want to reduce your food costs and at the same time raise your grocery shopping intelligence, start thinking cost-per-serving rather than price-per-pound.

-Reader Jacquelyn L., North Carolina, has taken the price-per serving idea further.
+Reader Jacquelyn L. has taken the price-per serving idea further.
 “I’ve tried clipping coupons religiously and planning meals, but when time runs short these methods fail me.”
 She says she needed a new method; something that didn’t require organization skills she doesn’t possess.
-She now uses the one-dollar-per-person-per-meal method.
+She now uses the dollar-per-person-per-meal method.
 The goal is to feed her family for under one dollar per person per meal.

-A perfect example of Jacquelyn’s principle would be a package of ten chicken breasts on sale for $7.00, or 70 cents each.
-Serve each person one breast with an inexpensive but filling side dish such as rice, potatoes, or macaroni and cheese.
-Round out the meal with canned corn or beans to keep the total cost under one dollar.
+A perfect example of Jacquelyn’s principle would be a package of ten chicken leg quarters on sale for $7.00, or 70 cents each.
+(As I write, my supermarket has chicken quarters on sale for $.99 a pound, not too far off this example).
+Serve each person one leg/thigh quarter with an inexpensive but filling side dish such as rice, potatoes, or macaroni and cheese.
+Round out the meal with canned or frozen corn or beans to keep the total cost in the dollar neighborhood.

 Make an inexpensive meatless meal such as red beans and rice or potato soup.
 Or, try stretching your meat of choice.
 Add breadcrumbs or cracker crumbs to ground beef.
 Chop up ham to add to beans or soups.
 Add pieces of chicken to pasta or casseroles.
 This dramatically reduces the overall cost of the meal so that you can easily feed your family for well under one dollar per person.

 Using Jacquelyn’s buck-a-meal method, you don’t have to worry so much about if you’ve found the absolute best price.
-You only have to ask yourself, “Can I feed each member of my family with say this chicken for less than one dollar per person?”
+You only have to ask yourself, “Can I feed each member of my family with say this chicken for about a dollar per person?”

 This isn’t an exact science.
 Some meals will be more than a dollar per person, others will be less.
-The goal is to average a buck a meal.
+The goal is to average a dollar per person per meal.
 Estimate.
 And don’t worry too much about the cost of seasonings or other practically negligible ingredients.